Skip to main content

 HCI exams are a three-step process measuring English and Spanish skills.
 Prior to testing, you must have JCCC student ID number and be in good academic standing.

-English Testing
+English requirement:

-Spanish Testing
+Spanish Requirement

-• Spanish Short Exam Essay – minimum score of 80%.
+• Spanish Short Exam Open-ended Essay – minimum score of 80%.
 Demonstrate your ability to communicate in Spanish.
 A scoring grid created by the HCI supervisor is used.

 Meet with the HCI supervisor for an oral proficiency interview if your reading and writing tests meet the minimum above requirements.